mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 years later, to cross the Atlantic.

-Literacy en mass changed the course of human history and gave a tiny corner EurAsia some huge advantages the effects of which are only just wearing off five centuries later.
+Literacy en mass changed the course of human history and gave a tiny corner Eurasia some huge advantages the effects of which are only just wearing off five centuries later.

 Before people wandered off to the bar I decided to let them know why